 NOTE: Here, we work on the local database, so we used windows credentials.
 In real-time, you have to select the SQL Server authentication and provide the credentials given by the database admin people or your team leader.

 Click on the Test Connection button below to check whether the connection is successful.

 Click Ok to finish configuring the connection properties.

-- Use this User name and Password: Please specify the user name and password to log into data source.
-Report will use this user name and password to connect to the data source
+- Use this User name and Password: Please specify the username and password to log into the server.
+The report will use this username and password to connect.

 Click ok to finish creating the SSRS shared Data Source.
-Let us see in the solution explorer
+Let us see in the solution explorer.